zer0cache/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 If you'd like to deploy contracts on different network, consider adding new network & specify it while invoking truffle.
 In that case you need to also ensure, you've deployed all previous components on that certain network.

-If you want to deploy it to Matic Mumbai Testnet/ Mainnet, make sure you're using `@truffle/hdwallet-provider`.
+If you want to deploy it to Polygon Mumbai Testnet/ Mainnet, make sure you're using `@truffle/hdwallet-provider`.
 Lets get that installed.

 ```bash
 npm i @truffle/hdwallet-provider